restlet/restlet-framework-java/plugins/internal/com.noelios.restlet.example/src/com/noelios/restlet/example/readme.txt

 -----------------

 Misc package:
  - SimpleClient : Simple HTTP client calling the simple server
  - SimpleServer : Simple HTTP server invoked by the simple client
- - TestConverter : Simple Restlet displaying the raw HTTP "Accept" header
+ - HeadersTest  : Simple Restlet displaying the raw HTTP "Accept" header

 Tutorial package:
  - Tutorial02a : Retrieving the content of a Web page